eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

   without violating safety (the original model allowed for collisions in this case)
-- The formula for safe velocity was adapted to maintain safety when using the *Euler*-position update rule.
+- The formula for safe velocity was adapted to maintain safety when using the *Ballistic*-position update rule.
 This was done by discretizing some of the continuous terms.
-The original model was defined for the *Ballistic*-position updated rule and would produce collisions when using *Euler*.
+The original model was defined for the *Euler*-position updated rule and would produce collisions when using *Ballistic*.
 See also [Simulation/Basic_Definition\#Defining_the_Integration_Method](Simulation/Basic_Definition.md#defining_the_integration_method).

 ## Lane-Changing Models